martynas2200/raso-sync-erpnext/README.md

-# raso-sync in development

-**This application is currently under development and is not yet used**

 A custom Frappe app that enables ERPNext integration with the RASO RETAIL POS system.
 It also provides XML API endpoints to use a custom client to sync data from RASO POS system.